-NSP-1: Acquire and Rehabilitate Foreclosed upon and Abandoned Homes and Residential Properties for First Time Homebuyers
+NSP-1A and 1B: Acquire and Rehabilitate Foreclosed upon and Abandoned Homes and Residential Properties for First Time Homeownerships

-The primary NSP eligible activity that the City of Lancaster will undertake will be the acquisition and disposition of homes and residential properties that have been abandoned or foreclosed upon.
+The primary NSP eligible activity that the City of Lancaster will undertake will be the acquisition, rehabilitation and disposition of homes and residential properties that have been abandoned or foreclosed upon.
 This activity is also a CDBG eligible activity pursuant to 24 CFR 570.201(a) (b).
 This activity will involve the expenditure of the bulk of NSP funds within the statutory 18-month period as set forth in Section 2301(c) (1) of HERA minus the allowed program administration percentage.
 The homes/units will be acquired through direct purchases.
-These direct purchases will be at 5 percent below the appraised value, which will be determined no more than 60 days prior to the date of the offer to purchase.
+These direct purchases will be at least 1 percent aggregate below the appraised value, which will be determined no more than 60 days prior to the date of the offer to purchase.